pupilfirst/wd301-scripts/making-api-requests/persisting-user-session/README.md

 Here, we are using the getItem method of the Local Storage API to retrieve the authentication token with the key `authToken`.
 We then use the `!!` operator to convert the value to a boolean.

 Now the value of the `isAuth` constant will determine whether the user is authenticated or not.
-Then we can use `isAuthenticated` constant with React router to determine where to redirect our users.
+Then we can use `isAuthenticated` constant with React router to determine where to redirect our users. -->

-To conclude, in this lesson, we learned how to persist user sessions in ReactJs using the Local Storage API.
-We saw how we can store the authentication token in Local Storage, retrieve it on subsequent requests.
-By persisting the user session, we can provide a seamless experience to our users and improve the overall usability of our web applications.